Revnoplex/baurpm/README.md

 # BAURPM
 Basic Arch User Repository (AUR) Package Manager

-A basic AUR helper written in python that I wrote for personal use on my Archlinux system.
+A basic AUR helper written in python (rewriting in c) that I wrote for personal use on my Archlinux system.

 ## Disclaimer
 This is a small personal project that is still a work in progress so not everything is implemented.